 Areas of expertise

 Stephen started working with Cranfield University in 1997 as a Research Assistant for stab resistant body armour.
 This role expanded to cover testing body armour for the Home Office and on to heavier aspects of terminal ballistics impacts.
-In 2007 Stephen transferred from working with armour to working with weapons to take up his current post as a Lecturer in Weapon Systems Engineering.
+In 2007 Stephen transferred from working with armour to working with weapons to take up his current post as a Lecturer in Weapon Engineering and was promoted to Senior Lecturer in 2017.

 Stephen's current research interests consist of understanding the various aspects of how enginnering design can improve infantry capability.